England's Newson wins Commonwealth powerlifting gold

-Commonwealth Games: Zoe Newson wins powerlifting gold, Olivia Broome silver
+Commonwealth Games: Zoe Newson wins powerlifting gold, Olivia Broome silver, while Mark Swan wins silver in men's final

 Last updated on .From the section Commonwealth Games